maroehler/industrial-rl/README.md

 <img src="./images/Dimensions.png" width="700"/>

-## Reuse of similar hyperparamter configurations in bayersian optimization
+## Reuse of similar hyperparamter configurations in bayesian optimization
 The figure shows how the reuse of similar hyperparameter configurations to warmstart a bayesian optimization.

 <img src="./images/BO.png" width="400"/>